Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thời ĐạiThời Đại14/02/2025

-The Code of Conduct on Child Protection in the Online Environment issued by the Ministry of Information and Communications provides 10 codes of conduct for children so that they can protect themselves in the online environment.
+The Code of Conduct on Child Protection in the Online Environment issued by the Ministry of Information and Communications sets out 10 codes of conduct for children so that they can protect themselves in the online environment.

-The Code of Conduct emphasizes learning about risks to children online and taking safety measures when participating in online activities via computers, phones, and tablets.
+The Code of Conduct emphasizes learning about risks to children online and taking measures to ensure their safety when participating in online activities via computers, phones, and tablets.

-You need to be careful and alert when participating in online activities and searching for information on the Internet.
-Communicate and behave positively, civilly and respectfully towards others online; share with friends safely, healthily and responsibly.
+You need to be careful and alert when participating in online activities and when searching for information on the Internet.
+Communicate and behave positively, civilly and respectfully with others online; share with friends safely, healthily and responsibly.

 Trẻ em học cách tự bảo vệ mình trên môi trường mạng